How to Move House with Plants

 For questions about the services we offer visit our main site or you can always call us at 020 3746 0584

-How to move house plants in hot weather
+How to move house with plants in hot weather

 If you happen to move in the hottest months and can’t afford to wait, you should know that your plants might suffer badly.
 Especially, if you take them out of a cooled house and into scorching heat.
 To make the temperature bearable for your plants during the removals, here’s what you can do.

 • Add a layer of mulch.
-The good side of mulching is not only giving nutrients to your plants but also containing the moisture for a longer period of time.
-This way it can keep the plants cooler.
+Mulching not only provides nutrients to your plants but also retains moisture for an extended period which helps keep the plants cooler.

 • Place water granules in the pots.
 If you’re not able to stop and water your plants, you can use water granules.
-They would soak up excess water, but also slowly release it back into the soil.
+They release moisture slowly over time, providing a consistent source of hydration.

-How to move house plants in cold weather
+How to move house with plants in cold weather

-Moving in cold weather is another extreme your plants need to be protected from.
-Learn here what you can do to protect them from frostbite and other bad effects.
+Moving house with plants during cold weather presents another extreme that your plants need protection from.
+Learn here what you can do to safeguard them from frostbite and other adverse effects.

 • Cover your plants.
 Throw a blanket, drop cloth, or tarp over your plants.
 Make sure it’s not nylon or plastic sheets, as those also keep the oxygen out and your plant might suffocate.
-Make sure the blanket does not touch any of the leaves.
+Ensure the covering doesn’t touch the leaves to avoid frost damage.

 • Water your plants.
 Soil can trap heat inside, and it does it way better when wet.
-Also, your plants will need water.
-Of course, if the soil is frozen, you better not put more water in.
+However, avoid watering if the soil is frozen, as this can cause damage.

 100.00 % of readers found this article helpful.